 { Write-Host "User $SamAccountName doesn’t exist"}

-List the domain computers the user is allowed to sign in (logon restriction through the LogonWorkstations AD attribute).
+List the domain computers the user is allowed to log on (logon restriction through the LogonWorkstations AD attribute).

 Get-ADUser jbrown -Properties LogonWorkstations | Format-List Name, LogonWorkstations